We’re encroaching the end of May.

-I’m pleased to say that many new faces have joined the landlord club since I last got down, so they’re about to get deflowered (but sadly, many will never be seen or felt again, because they didn’t quite realise they subscribed to… well, me!).
+I’m pleased to say that many new faces have joined the landlord club since I last got down, so they’re about to get deflowered (but sadly, many will never be seen or felt again, because they didn’t quite realise they signed up for).

-My tenant wants a dog (even though there’s a ‘no pet’ policy in play)…
+My tenant wants a dog (even though we mutually agreed to a ‘no pet’ policy)…

 Hi Landlord.
 Do you mind if I get a small dog?
 I promise I’ll take care of it, and it won’t cause any problems.
 I love this house too much to ruin it.